Mary Sarah Oates: Early life in Jamaica

-Mary Sarah Oates was born in Hanover, Jamaica in 1833 to George Hibbert Oates, manager of a sugar plantation in called Georgia.
+Mary Sarah Oates was born in Hanover, Jamaica in 1833 to George Hibbert Oates, manager of a sugar plantation called Georgia.
 Oates' family had long been involved in Jamaican sugar plantations and his uncle was the slave trader George Hibbert.
 In 1824, Oates had been accused by Unitarian minister Thomas Cooper of poorly treating the black enslaved people on his estate, and of cohabiting with and impregnating a sixteen-year-old ‘quadroon’ girl.

 Mary Sarah’s mother was a free black woman called Margaret Cross, with whom Oates had five children.
 In his will, Oates left £100 each to three of his children (Jane, George Thomas, and Mary), and left land to another former slave, Elizabeth Williams, and to his reputed child with her, Anna Maria.
 His children were considered slaves until the passing of the Slavery Abolition Act 1833.